connervieira/Predator/ETHICS.md

 2. A violent criminal was last seen in a particular vehicle.
 3. An AMBER alert published by law enforcement contained a license plate.

-In order to protect privacy, alerts are not published for the following situations:
+Generally speaking, in order to protect privacy, alerts are not published for the following situations:

 1. Vehicles involved in non-violent crimes.
 2. Vehicles that witnessed a crime.
 3. Vehicles that may have been involved in violent crimes, but not recently.
-4. Missing person cases without concrete evidence to suggest abduction or other violence.
+4. Missing person cases without sufficient evidence to suggest abduction or other violence.

 ## Privacy